DeviousLabs/discord-gopilot/README.md

 # Discord Gopilot

-Meet Gopilot: a cutting-edge bot crafted in Go, designed to integrate AI models seamlessly into Discord channels.
-This bot allows users to effortlessly utilize AI tools to generate code snippets, solve algorithmic problems, and assist with project tasks, directly within their Discord communities.
-Enhance your coding and collaboration efficiency with Discord Gopilot, bringing advanced AI expertise right to your fingertips.
+Gopilot is a Discord bot written in Go that integrates AI models via the Cloudflare AI API.
+It allows users to generate code snippets, solve algorithmic problems, and assist with project tasks directly within their Discord channels, making AI tools easily accessible to developers and project teams.

 ### Docker Build Example
 ```